amgrafael/git-practice/README.md

 - This is my line 2
 - This is my line 3
 - This is my line 4
-- This is another line to see the update!
+- This is another line to see the update

+# Testing additional branches
+- Number 1
+- Number 2
+- Number 3
+- Number 4